top of page

 Musical Theatre Festival

-Historically held in Fall, this festival is organized in a master class format featuring music from the Musical Theatre genre.
+Historically held in Winter, this festival is organized in a master class format featuring music from the Musical Theatre genre.
 Students experience performances of similar levels and a master teacher works with each student individually.
 Students may opt to enter competitively for Winner and Honorable Mention placements per grade division.

 Open to students studying voice.